What’s New at Wildlands

 However, in the early 1600s, exposure to disease brought by European trappers and fishermen—even before the 1620 arrival of the Pilgrims—decimated the local population by as much as 80 percent.

-Then Plymouth Colony was founded, and within 20 years had out-grown its initial settlement.
+Then Plymouth Colony was founded, and within 20 years it had out-grown its initial settlement.
 In 1649, Massasoit, sachem of the Wampanoag Tribe, sold the land then known as Saughtucket to Myles Standish.
 It was renamed to Bridgewater, and again to North Bridgewater in 1821.
 The area thrived as a farming and forestry community until the mid-1800s.
 During the years leading up to the Civil War, the area was a well-known stop on the Underground Railroad, helping runaway slaves reach safety in New England and Canada.

 But rapid change was coming.
 The end of the Civil War accelerated the westward migration of farmers out of New England.
 The Industrial Revolution was taking over, and farmers were soon replaced by immigrants from Europe and beyond, drawn by jobs in the burgeoning textile and shoemaking industries.
 The rapidly growing town was reincorporated as a city in 1881 and given its current name of Brockton in 1884.
 Interestingly, the name came from Sir Isaac Brock, a British officer in the War of 1812, who had no connection whatsoever to the town.
 Who'd figure?